 Reflections on Winning WeAreDevelopers CODE100

 In this article, I would like to take you on the journey of how it felt to participate in the event.
-And hopefully, this will be useful for those participating in the following years.
+Hopefully, this will be useful for those participating in the following years.

 The competition consisted of 100 participants invited from an application, who competed across a total of 6 rounds: